Autotroph: Ecology

 Without primary producers, organisms that are capable of producing energy on their own, the biological systems of Earth would be unable to sustain themselves.
-Plants, along with other primary producers, produce the energy that other living beings consume, and the oxygen that they breathe.
+Plants, along with other primary producers, produce the energy that other living beings consume and the oxygen that they breathe.
 It is thought that the first organisms on Earth were primary producers located on the ocean floor.

 Autotrophs are fundamental to the food chains of all ecosystems in the world.
-They take energy from the environment in the form of sunlight or inorganic chemicals and use it to create fuel molecules such as carbohydrates.
+They use energy from the environment in the form of sunlight or inorganic chemicals and create fuel molecules such as carbohydrates.
 This mechanism is called primary production.
 Other organisms, called heterotrophs, take in autotrophs as food to carry out functions necessary for their life.
-Thus, heterotrophs – all animals, almost all fungi, as well as most bacteria and protozoa – depend on autotrophs, or primary producers, for the raw materials and fuel they need.
+Thus, heterotrophs – all animals, almost all fungi, and most bacteria and protozoa – depend on autotrophs, or primary producers, for the raw materials and fuel they need.
 Heterotrophs obtain energy by breaking down carbohydrates or oxidizing organic molecules (carbohydrates, fats, and proteins) obtained in food.
 Carnivorous organisms rely on autotrophs indirectly, as the nutrients obtained from their heterotrophic prey come from autotrophs they have consumed.

 Most ecosystems are supported by the autotrophic primary production of plants and cyanobacteria that capture photons initially released by the sun.
 Plants can only use a fraction (approximately 1%) of this energy for photosynthesis.
-The process of photosynthesis splits a water molecule (H_{2}O), releasing oxygen (O_{2}) into the atmosphere, and reducing carbon dioxide (CO_{2}) to release the hydrogen atoms that fuel the metabolic process of primary production.
+The process of photosynthesis splits a water molecule (H_{2}O), releasing oxygen (O_{2}) into the atmosphere, and reducing carbon dioxide (CO_{2}) to release hydrogen atoms that fuel the metabolic process of primary production.
 Plants convert and store the energy of the photons into the chemical bonds of simple sugars during photosynthesis.
 These plant sugars are polymerized for storage as long-chain carbohydrates, such as starch and cellulose; glucose is also used to make fats and proteins.
 When autotrophs are eaten by heterotrophs, i.e., consumers such as animals, the carbohydrates, fats, and proteins contained in them become energy sources for the heterotrophs.
 Proteins can be made using nitrates, sulfates, and phosphates in the soil.